Cold Snap (Albert Collins album)

 Cold Snap is an album by the American blues musician Albert Collins, released in 1986.
 The album was nominated for a Grammy Award in the "Best Traditional Blues Recording" category.
+Collins supported the album with a North American tour.

 Production

 The album was produced by Albert Collins, Bruce Iglauer, and Dick Shurman.
 Mel Brown, Jimmy McGriff, and the Uptown Horns played on Cold Snap.

 Critical reception

-Robert Christgau assigned the album a B, but called it an obvious attempt by Alligator to win for Collins a Grammy.
+Robert Christgau called the album an obvious attempt by Alligator to win for Collins a Grammy.
 The St. Petersburg Times deemed it "a hefty dose of Texas-style blues, augmented by the sounds of Chicago's south side."
 The Globe and Mail wrote that "Jimmy McGriff and the Uptown Horns contribute more smooth edges to music that has the usual Collins power but not the usual Collins urgency."

 The Chicago Tribune wrote: "The skeptical should head directly to 'Too Many Dirty Dishes', where Collins' riffs seem to be literally scrubbing the pots and pans."
 The Providence Journal-Bulletin declared that "what really strikes the listener this time is the masterful, ice-blue singing—tasty as a snow cone and brutal as frostbite—and the wry, semi-detached lyrics."

 AllMusic opined that Collins is "at his best when he's just playing the blues, not when he's trying to sing."